Thanks for thinking of Tinderbox Poetry Journal as a home for your work!

 - 750-1000 words for a full-length collection review

-As for voice/attitude/style, we’re looking for reviews that are enthusiastically thoughtful in their analysis of the books in question.
-Thoughtful criticism is part of any good review, but the general tone should be enthusiastic, smart, bold, personal (if you like) and warm.
-We DO publish reviews of books written by authors you know personally, but discuss this relationship early in your review.
+Tinderbox is a supportive community.
+We celebrate new and emerging writers.
+Thoughtful criticism is part of any good review, but the general tone should be enthusiastic, smart, bold, and warm.
+We DO publish reviews of books written by authors you know personally; this relationship should be indicated early in your review.

-Please include background information about the author’s other work, awards, or community engagement.
+Please include information about the author’s other work, awards, and or community engagement.

-Please be sure to include a high res cover image, a bio, and a link to where to purchase this title. *Bookshop preferred.
+If possible, please include a high-res cover image, a bio, and a link to where to purchase this title. *Bookshop preferred.

 In addition to reviews, we are interested in: